 High Accuracy GNSSTests under real conditions with assistance data

-A GNSS receiver assisted by correction/augmentation data is capable of converging to a few centimeter accuracy.
+A GNSS receiver assisted by correction/augmentation data is capable of converging to a few centimeters accuracy.

 Nevertheless, we designate a high accuracy service for measurements below one foot (33cm).

 This performance depends on several conditions, including :

 - Technologies of assistance services (PPP, PPP-RTK, RTK, NRTK,…);

 - Number of constellations supported by the used assistance service;

 - Localization of receivers in reference to the station networks ;